 8 October: Airport opened by Robert Semple, Minister of Public Works.

-War and rationalization of air services changed ownership of airport to Public Works Department.
+War and rationalisation of air services changed ownership of airport to Public Works Department.

-Overseas shipping centralized to main ports- fruit etc had to be transshipped through Wellington.
+Overseas shipping centralised to main ports- fruit etc had to be transshipped through Wellington.
 Reduction of cargo handled to annual average of 144,000 tons.